bootstrapworld/curriculum/lessons/Core/debugging/langs/en-us/slides.md

 - Which syntax errors do _you_ make the most often?
 - What strategies could we use to avoid making them in the first place?
 - What strategies could we use to fix them faster?

+@teacher{Have students share back their findings.
+Leave time for discussion!
+The key here is to have students reflect on how useful it is to _read the error messages_ first, even the few errors that may not be as helpful as the others.}

 ---
 {layout="Launch"}